MEYSAMMAHMOUDI/NewsApp/README.md

 # NewsApp
 Creat NewsApp and Use Architecture Mvvm
-Use dependencyInjection(DaggerHilt)
+And dependencyInjection(DaggerHilt)
-Use Retrofit
+AnD Retrofit
-Use Room Database
+And Room Database